Connersville, IN (COI)

 Passengers use a brick shelter constructed with funds raised by volunteers of the local Rotary Club; nearby stands the 1914 Cincinnati, Hamilton and Dayton Railroad depot.

 Connersville, IN 47331

-Annual Station Ridership (2016): 586
+Annual Station Ridership (FY 2022): 373

 - Facility Ownership: City of Connersville

 - Parking Lot Ownership: CSX Transportation

 - Platform Ownership: Amtrak

 - Track Ownership: CSX Transportation

-The station building sharing a platform with the Amtrak stop was built only three years before the Cincinnati, Hamilton and Dayton was purchased by the Baltimore and Ohio (B&O) Railroad at auction.
-By 1891, Connersville was a local stop on both the CH&D and the Cleveland, Cincinnati, Chicago & St. Louis, later New York Central) a few blocks to the southeast.
+The depot was built only three years before the CH&D was purchased by the Baltimore and Ohio (B&O) Railroad at auction.
+By 1891, Connersville was a local stop on both the CH&D and the Cleveland, Cincinnati, Chicago & St. Louis Railway a few blocks to the southeast.